 Condition: There is no displacement or abnormal mobility in the tooth.

-Findings: There is increased sensitivity to tapping (percussion).
-Initially, the pulp may not respond to vitality tests.
+Findings: There is increased sensitivity to percussion.
+It may not respond to pulp vitality tests initially.

 2. Emergency Intervention